Special Notice from the Glendale Commission on Persons with Disabilities

 11 a.m. to 1 p.m., 8 Saturdays, September 23-December 2, at Glenfair Lanes Bowling Alley, 6110 N. 59th Ave.

 Ages 8 and older can improve their bowling game, enjoy

 the support of others and make new friends!
 Parents,

 guardians and caregivers volunteer and assist those

-Ages 8-22 can learn the joy of singing, acting and dancing, while also improving confidence and making new friends.
-The final class ends with a live performance on stage at the Adult Center.
-The program is $25 (non-resident $30), and the sign up code is #464142-11.
-Click here to register.
+Participants with special needs, ages 10-22, will learn the joy of singing, acting and dancing, while also improving confidence and making new friends.
+The final class ends with a live performance on stage at the Glendale Adult Center.
+The program is $25 (non-resident $30), and preregistration is required. $25 R /$30 NR, class code 461112-11.